compilatio/moodle-plagiarism_compilatio/README.txt

 CHANGES
 ==========
 - Improve documents management to avoid duplicates in Compilatio database.
+  => In assigns, "Maximum number of uploaded files" MUST be set to 1 to allow duplicates management.
-- Teachers can directly index/deindex documents by clicking on the document database icon.
+- Teachers can directly index/de-index documents by clicking on the document database icon.
 - Document database icon is no more visible for students
 - Behaviour fixed in forums: each post is analysed when Compilatio is enabled in forum activity.